pterodactyl-installer/pterodactyl-installer/README.md

 | CentOS            | 6       | :red_circle:         |
 |                   | 7       | :white_check_mark:   |
 |                   | 8       | :white_check_mark:   |

+_* Ubuntu 16 and Debian 8 no longer supported since Pterodactyl does not actively support it._

 ## Using the installation scripts